fricciardi/datetime2/docs/timeofday.rst

    These attributes are read-only numbers.
 The first two are integers; the last one is a Python Fraction.
 The three attributes will respect the value requirements listed in the default constructor description.

+.. attribute:: western.to_utc

+   If this attribute is not ``None``, it is the number of hours that must be added the object's time to it to get UTC time

 An instance of the :class:`WesternTime` class has the following methods: